To qualify for free legal help from CVLAS, applicants for service must meet the guidelines mandated by Federal regulations.

 5. Your must have a case within our Case Acceptance Guidelines

-Click here to download the Eligibility Information Chart.
 Generally, households must have gross income below 125% of the federal poverty guidelines.
 Households with income up to 200% of the federal poverty may be accepted in certain situations.
 Households also must have low resources.
-The elderly (60 or older) may receive legal advice without regard to their finances.
-Applicants for service also must meet resource requirements and citizenship requirements.
+The elderly (60 or older) may receive legal help without regard to their finances, in certain cases.
+Click here to download the current Eligibility Information Chart.

 - Employment: Gross income is counted.
 We do not deduct taxes, Social Security, or other withholdings (except garnishments are deducted below).